 This stage is associated with the formation of small calcium oxalate stones in their urinary tract.

-The stones may then travel down their urethra and cause blockages.
+The stones can then travel down their urethra and cause blockages.

-If left untreated, the stones can lead to obstruction and infection in their urinary tract.
+If left untreated, the stones can lead to obstructions and infections in their urinary tract.

-Treatment with a combination of dietary changes, medications, and supportive care can help resolve the condition and reduce symptoms.
+Treatment with a combination of dietary changes, medications, and supportive care can help resolve their condition and reduce symptoms.

 The primary treatment for Feline Calcium Oxalate Urolithiasis is a combination of dietary changes, medications, and supportive care.
-Dietary changes can include reducing the amount of oxalates in their diet or feeding them a wet food diet with added water content.
+Dietary changes can include reducing the amount of oxalates in their diet or feeding them a wet food diet with added water.

 Preventing Feline Calcium Oxalate Urolithiasis

 Preventing Feline Calcium Oxalate Urolithiasis is best achieved through diet and lifestyle modifications.
-Feeding a balanced, low-oxalate diet can help reduce the risk of stone formation.
+Feeding your cat a balanced, low-oxalate diet can help reduce their risk of creating stones.

-Making sure that your cat has adequate water and encouraging them to exercise can help keep their urinary tract healthy.
-Regular veterinary checkups are also important to monitor for any signs of early stone formation.
+Making sure that your cat has enough water and encouraging them to exercise can help keep their urinary tract healthy.
+Regular veterinary checkups are also important to monitor for any signs of early stones.